KavyaVee00/CS-5004-Theory/README.md

 These are like commands that we can give to the robot to make them do things.
 Just like how you may press buttons to make a toy robot move, in Java, you use methods to make our object, the robot, to move.

 So once we bring our robot to life with a constructor, we might want to actually know what's it name is or what it's size is.
 That's where Getter's come in.
 Getter's allow us to peek inside the box and see what's inside there.
+It's like asking the robot to tell us what it's name or model is.
 Here are some examples of getters.

 ```c
     public String getName() {